radgeRayden/scopes-tutorial/content/_index.md

 from.
 If you already know some Rust, Scheme or Lua you may have a headstart in understanding how certain things work, or why they are that way.
 If you don't, don't worry!

+If you haven't already, grab a copy of the runtime or build it from source as explained [here](https://scopes.readthedocs.io/en/latest/intro/).

 With that out of the way, let's begin.